jonnycundall/comms-platform/src/main/tut/docs/index.md

 When we receive your Kafka event, we do roughly the following:

-1. **Orchestration.** This includes looking up the customer's profile, scheduling the comm to be delivered later (note: this feature is coming soon), and choosing the most suitable channel on which to deliver the comm (email, SMS, ...).
+1. **Orchestration.** This includes looking up the customer's profile, scheduling the comm to be delivered later (and cancelling these scheduled comms at a later date if you decide!), and choosing the most suitable channel on which to deliver the comm (email, SMS, ...).
 2. **Composition.** We combine your comm template with the customer-specific data you provide in your Kafka event to generate the content of your comm.
 3. **Delivery.** We send the comm to the API of the appropriate delivery gateway.
 4. **Tracking.** We listen to events from the delivery gateway in order to track the comm's delivery progress.